Adrienne Baxter Bell

 ART 250: Survey of Western Art I: Prehistoric to Early Renaissance

-ART 252: Survey of Western Art II: Late Gothic to the Rise of Modernism (standard)
+ART 252: Survey of Western Art II: Late Gothic to Modernism (standard)

-ART 252: Survey of Western Art II: Late Gothic to the Rise of Modernism (College Honors Program section)
+ART 252: Survey of Western Art II: Late Gothic to Modernism (College Honors Program section)

 WRIT 101: Spirituality and the American Imagination